 - Add the mushrooms and 1 tablespoon butter to the pot.
 Stir to combine.
 Sauté over medium low until the mushrooms are nicely browned and have given up their liquid, about 8 minutes.
 Add 1/4 teaspoon salt and stir coat.
 Let cook 30 additional seconds.
 Transfer to a separate plate or bowl that is separate from the bacon.

-- Increase the Dutch oven heat to medium-high.
+- Increase the Dutch oven to medium-high heat.
 Add a single layer of beef cubes (be careful the cubes do not touch—you’ll need to work in batches) and sear until the beef is nicely browned on all sides, about 3 to 5 minutes (you do not need to cook it all the way through).
 Remove to the plate with the bacon.
 Repeat with remaining beef (take your time here and don’t overcrowd the pan.
 It’s worth it!).

 - Carefully pour in about 1/4 of the bottle of wine.
 With a wooden spoon, stir to scrape up any browned bits from the bottom of the pot (the dark stuff on the bottom is flavor!).